jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 # Abstract Factory Intent
 It took a long time before I understood the intent of Abstract Factory.
 I knew that Abstract Factory helps ensure that all dependencies for an application are consistent for a specific environment or scenario.
 But its importance still didn’t resonate with me.

-In [A Cautionary Tale](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#a-cautionary-tale), I described work situation where an integration test was connected to our production database.
+>In [A Cautionary Tale](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#a-cautionary-tale), I described work situation where an integration test was connected to our production database.
 When the test cleaned up upon completion, it deleted a table in our production database losing customer data.
 Had we configured our system with an Abstract Factory, it would have been much more difficult to have configured our test environment with a production dependency.

-While thinking about this blog, I realized that I was missing another Abstract Factory scenario.
-In most Creational Design Patterns, the caller depends upon the concrete class type of the object being created even if the class type is encapsulated and unknown to the caller.
-I described this situation in the beginning of the [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) (DI) blog how traditional Creational Design Patterns resulted in indirect dependencies making unit testing difficult.
+While thinking about this blog, I realized that I was missing another Abstract Factory scenario - creating multiple instances.
+In most Creational Design Patterns, the caller indirectly depends upon the concrete class type of the object being created even if the class type is encapsulated and unknown to the caller.
+I described this situation in the beginning of the [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) (DI) blog how this makes unit testing difficult.
 DI helps resolve this indirect dependency issue by creating the instance outside the boundary of the application and injecting it into the application.

-DI resolves this issue when the application only depends upon one individual object.
-If repeated instances of the same object type are required by the application, then DI won’t work as it’s usually presented.
+Traditional DI injects one instance of a class type into the application before the application executes any behavior.
+This sufficies for single instance dependencies, such as [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) to databases or messaging systems, but it doesn't work well when the application needs to create an instance or multiple instances of a class type as part of its behavior while it executes.

-Abstract Factory will address both scenarios:
+__Abstract Factory will address both scenarios:__
-* Consistent Dependencies
+__* Consistent Dependencies__
-* Multiple Object Instances
+__* Multiple Object Instances__

 There may be other scenarios where it will be useful, but I won’t present them.

 # Abstract Factory Use Case
-I will return to the [Call of Duty](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#call-of-duty) example in [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) with a few modifications.
+I will return to the [Call of Duty](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html#call-of-duty) example in [What Is Cohesive Abstraction?](https://jhumelsine.github.io/2024/11/27/abstraction-cohesion.html) with a few modifications as the use case example to explain Abstract Factory.

 This use case will feature a Warrior who uses a Launcher/Projectile launcher system, such as a Rifle/Bullet, Bazooka/Bazooka Shell or Bow/Arrow.
 The Warrior’s behavior consists of:
 * Acquiring a Launcher.
-* Acquiring a set of Projectiles and loading those Projectiles into the Launch up to the Launcher’s Projectile capacity.
+* Acquiring a set of Projectiles and loading those Projectiles into the Launcher up to the Launcher’s Projectile capacity.
-* Aiming and launch each of the Projectiles loaded into the Launcher.
+* Aiming and launching each of the Projectiles loaded into the Launcher.

-In more concrete terms, if the Warrior were a Rifleman, then he/she will load six bullets into his/her rifle, take aim and fire six rounds.
+In more concrete terms, if the Warrior were a Rifleman, then Rifleman will load six bullets into the rifle, take aim and fire six rounds.

-This use case will address both scenarios, since it will ensure that the Launcher and Projectile dependencies are consistent, and the Warrior can acquire as many Projectile instances as needed.
+This use case will address both scenarios listed above, since it will ensure that the Launcher and Projectile dependencies are consistent, and the Warrior can acquire as many Projectile instances as needed.

-I will construct the Warrior design in phases using the Abstract Factory in a test environment.
-Then I’ll show how it can accommodate Rifle/Bullet, Bazooka/BazookaShell and Bow/Arrow.
+I will construct the Warrior design in phases using the Abstract Factory in a test environment to confirm the Warrior's behavior.
+Then I’ll show how the design can accommodate Rifle/Bullet, Bazooka/BazookaShell and Bow/Arrow.

 # Abstract Factory is Comprised of other Design Patterns
 Abstract Factory is comprised of one [Design Pattern Principle](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) and several [Essential Design Patterns](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html):